natebash/cah-game/README.md

 - **Score Tracking:** The game automatically keeps score and declares a winner at the end.
 - **Two Game Modes:**
   - **Score Limit:** The game ends when a player reaches a predefined score.
-  - **Endless Mode:** The game continues until a majority of players vote to end it.
+  - **Endless Mode:** The game continues until a vote is initiated and all active players unanimously agree to end it.
 - **Player Reconnection:** If a player's connection drops, they have a 2-minute window to rejoin the game with their score and cards intact.
 - **Kicking Players:** The host can remove players from the lobby before the game begins.